Dav1dde/BraLa/README.md

-    --port                  the port of the minecraft server, defaults to 25565 --res                   path to the resources folder, named "res" --no-snoop              disables "snooping" (= sending completly anonym information to mojang) --tessellation-threads  specifies the number of threads used to tessellate the terrain, defaults to 3.
-                            More threads: more used memory (each thread needs his own tessellation-buffer), more CPU usage, but faster terrain tessellation --texture-pack          Path to texture pack, if none specified defaults to config or tries to find minecraft.jar --help
+    --port                  the port of the minecraft server, defaults to 25565 --res                   path to the resources folder, named "res" --no-snoop              disables "snooping" (= sending completly anonym information to mojang) --texture-pack          Path to texture pack, if none specified defaults to config or tries to find minecraft.jar --help
 ```